 Proper lighting is also essential.
 The area around the AED cabinet should be well-lit so the device and its signage are easily visible, even in a power outage or chaotic situation.
 For enhanced accessibility, consider adding tactile signage with Braille.
 Combining clear signs, good lighting, and other visual aids from our online shop ensures that everyone in your facility can locate the AED quickly and confidently.

-Where Should You Mount an AED for the Fastest Response?
+Where to Mount Your AED for the Fastest Response Time

 When someone experiences sudden cardiac arrest (SCA), every second is critical.
 The chance of survival decreases by about 10% for every minute that passes without defibrillation.
 That’s why the placement of your Automated External Defibrillator (AED) is just as important as having one.
 The goal is to create a “drop-to-shock” time of less than three minutes.
 This means a rescuer should be able to retrieve the AED and return to the person in need within that window.
 Strategic placement isn’t just about checking a box for compliance; it’s about creating a clear, fast path to a life-saving device.
 Let’s walk through how to identify the best spots in your facility.